QLD · Brisbane Council

 • Excellent transport

-What Wavell Heights is known for: Green suburb, High desirability, Excellent transport, Cycling, Dog friendly
+What Wavell Heights is known for: High desirability, Excellent transport, Education hub, Café precinct, Heritage area

 Suburb profile